-- 1. a sustainable, viable world is necessary to generate sufficient returns over the long term. - 2.
-That responsible investments have less investment risk, generate sustainable long term returns and bring about positive social change. - 3. that fair and transparent financial markets build the trust and accountability needed for economic success. - 4. that companies that perform well on environmental, social, and governance factors will have better long-term investment outcomes than those that perform poorly on these factors. - 5. that incorporating environmental, social, and governance factors into the investment process for every asset class is necessary and prudent. - 6. that by engaging with companies on environmental, social, and governance factors we can influence positive change, enhance long-term financial performance and reduce risks related to poor environmental, social and governance practices as well as reputational risks.
+- 1. a sustainable, viable world is necessary to generate sufficient returns over the long term. - 2. that responsible investments have less investment risk, generate sustainable long term returns and bring about positive social change. - 3. that fair and transparent financial markets build the trust and accountability needed for economic success. - 4. that companies that perform well on environmental, social, and governance factors will have better long-term investment outcomes than those that perform poorly on these factors. - 5. that incorporating environmental, social, and governance factors into the investment process for every asset class is necessary and prudent.

-- 7. that by incorporating environmental, social, and governance considerations into our proxy voting we can positively influence corporate behaviour and make positive change for managing risk within the corporation. - 8. that monitoring and evaluating companies on environmental, social and governance issues are part of our fiduciary obligation to our donors and partners.
+- 6. that by engaging with companies on environmental, social, and governance factors the Foundation can influence positive change, enhance long-term financial performance and reduce risks related to poor environmental, social and governance practices as well as reputational risks. - 7. that by incorporating environmental, social, and governance considerations into the Foundation's proxy voting the Foundation can positively influence corporate behaviour and make positive change for managing risk within the corporation. - 8. that monitoring and evaluating companies on environmental, social and governance issues are part of the Foundation's fiduciary obligation to our donors and partners.